CoderArindam/CoderArindam/README.md

 - 💻 JavaScript: The language of the web.
 - 🎨 VS Code: My trusty code editor.
 - ⚙️ HTML & CSS: The building blocks of the internet.
-- 🌟 Most importantly I belive in continues learning.
+- 🌟 Most importantly I believe in continues learning.

 ## 🌐 Let's Connect